 For CFOs and Finance Directors, this allows you to easily forecast spend and anticipate cost increases in line with business expansion or the demand placed on your services.
 It also enables you to treat your entire IT ecosystem as OPEX instead of CAPEX, giving your business more financial agility and freedom.

-While in the cloud, your business will also be able to create, test and deploy new solutions more seamlessly and efficiently, particularly if you partner with a managed services provider such as Advanced.
+While in the Cloud, your business will also be able to create, test and deploy new solutions more seamlessly and efficiently, particularly if you partner with a managed services provider such as Advanced.
 This advantage at the rollout stage will translate into a real competitive advantage that will enable your business to react to sudden environmental changes, such as consumer spending and behaviour.
-As companies struggled to adapt to the near-instant changes brought about by the pandemic, for instance, those with a presence in the cloud tended to fair much better and demonstrated greater resilience.
+As companies struggled to adapt to the near-instant changes brought about by the pandemic, for instance, those with a presence in the Cloud tended to fair much better and demonstrated greater resilience.
 This is agility in action.

 The benefits of agile cloud automation

-For a cloud solution to fulfil its potential, a web of disparate functions needs to be brought together under one unified silo.
+For a Cloud solution to fulfil its potential, a web of disparate functions needs to be brought together under one unified silo.
 From applying new network configurations that allow your IT infrastructure to grow to intelligently extracting data and using context to make it useable.
 Manually completed, these processes take time and resources that could be better spent elsewhere.

-Thanks to cloud technology, however, a great number of these tasks can be automated using certain rule-based parameters, only flagging for human intervention when absolutely necessary or a key decision needs to be made.
+Thanks to Cloud technology, however, a great number of these tasks can be automated using certain rule-based parameters, only flagging for human intervention when absolutely necessary or a key decision needs to be made.
 Needless to say, this can have profound benefits for businesses when it comes to cost-saving and resource planning.

 As we continue to face one of the biggest economic challenges of our generation, agility in decision-making is going to play a significant role in business survival.
-Our Cloud Financials accounting and financial management software is here to help CFOs and Finance Directors understand, predict and weather the storms ahead, from an informed position.
+Our Advanced Financials accounting and financial management software is here to help CFOs and Finance Directors understand, predict and weather the storms ahead, from an informed position.